u1tbmo/uplb-cmsc12/python/week8/README.md

 1. Ask the user for the stock symbol.
 2. Convert the input to uppercase and remove leading and trailing spaces.
+3. If the stock symbol is "CASH" print an error message and return the dictionary as is.
-3. Create a flag `new_entry` and set it to `True`.
+4. Create a flag `new_entry` and set it to `True`.
-4. Check if the stock symbol is in the dictionary.
+5. Check if the stock symbol is in the dictionary.
    - If it is, set `new_entry` to `False` then get the description of the stock from the dictionary.
    - If it is not, ask for the company name to be added to the dictionary.